ut-parla/Parla.py/tutorial/1_control_flow/README.md

 ### Barriers

 Barriers can also be used to synchronize execution of tasks.
-Barriers can only be used within tasks.

 Parla uses Python's asyncio `async/await` semantics to wait on task execution.
 This means any task that contains a barrier must be declared `async def` and spawned normally with `@spawn`.